AlcoholRehabHelp Logo

 Long-Term Side Effects of Alcohol

-There are also some long-term side effects of drinking too much alcohol.
-Heavy or binge drinking can lead to severe physical symptoms.
+Heavy or binge drinking can lead to severe physical symptoms, including:

 Drinking too much also tends to weaken the immune system.
-This makes the body an easier target for diseases such as pneumonia and tuberculosis.
-There is also a strong scientific consensus regarding an association between alcohol consumption and several types of cancer.
+This makes the body an easier target for pneumonia and tuberculosis.
+There’s also a strong scientific consensus regarding the relationship between alcohol consumption and several types of cancer.

-If you're taking propranolol for anxiety, it's unlikely to experience an overdose due to its low dosage compared to other uses.
+If you’re taking propranolol for anxiety, you’re unlikely to experience an overdose due to its low dosage.
 However, drinking alcohol while on propranolol can increase the risk of an overdose.

 You might take more propranolol than necessary due to how alcohol reduces its effects.
 Symptoms of a propranolol overdose include: